Bornmajor/offline-data-sync-app/README.md

-# Offline Data Persistence Android App
+# Offline Cloud data persistence android app

 This project demonstrates how to build an Android application with offline data persistence capabilities, similar to Google Keep and WhatsApp.
 The application utilizes a real-time database that ensures data is persistently stored locally even when the app is offline or restarted.